Salah-Moo-Sms/World-Life-Expectancy/README.md

     **Cleaning Steps**:

-    - Removed duplicates, standardized country names, and corrected missing values.
+    - Removed duplicates and corrected missing values.
-    - Generated the **world_life_expectancy_cleaned.csv** dataset for consistent analysis.
+    - Generated the **life-expectancy cleaned.csv** dataset for consistent analysis.
 2. **SQL-Based Analysis**

     Using SQL, the following types of analysis are performed: